arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.05.17
+Some Lana Del Rey facts:

+* She was sent to Kent (private prep school) when she was 15 to deal with her "rampant alcohol abuse" (Wikipedia)

+* She majored in philosophy at Fordham University

+* Lana on feminism: "For me, the issue of feminism is just not an interesting concept.
+I'm more interested in, you know, SpaceX and Tesla, what's going to happen with our intergalactic possibilities.
+Whenever people bring up feminism, I'm like, god.
+I'm just not really that interested" ([FADER](https://web.archive.org/web/20140606052802/http://www.thefader.com/2014/06/04/lana-del-rey-cover-interview/))

 ### 01.04.17
 Found out about Jungian archetypes yesterday.
 Don't really understand them